peterlidee/next16-params-searchparams/texts/1-params-and-searchparams-in-next16.md

-# params and searchParams in Next
+# async params and searchParams in Next 16

 With the release of `Next 16`, the `params` prop of the page route component (and layout component) is now async.
 The `searchParams` prop was already made async in `Next 15`.
 I'm taking this as an opportunity to do a full explanation on writing tests with `Jest` and `React Testing Library` (rtl) for the `params` and `searchParams` page props.
 While I'm at it, I will also write tests and mocks for all the related hooks like `useSearchParams`, `useParams`, `useRouter`, `usePathname` and `use`.